Today’s article is by best-selling author Pippa Mattinson. Pippa’s online dog training courses can be found over on the Dogsnet website.

 Timing in dog training is important.
 ‘Mark’ and ‘Reward’ come as a pair.

-Just as in clicker training, the mark (which could be a click) must be followed by the reward (which could be a treat).
+Just as in clicker training, the mark (which could be a click) must be followed by the reward (which could be an edible treat).
 Immediately if possible.

 Because regular training in this way builds up a powerful association for the puppy, between your marker and pleasure, it is acceptable to leave a small gap (no more than a few seconds) between the mark and the reward.